Generation X: Franchise mega sequels

 The birth of franchise mega-sequels in the science fiction, fantasy, and horror fiction genres, such as the epic space opera Star Wars and the Halloween franchise, had a notable cultural influence.

 Nostalgia

 In the United States, there was more 1970s nostalgia among Generation X than any other generation in 1995.
 Gen Xers are nostalgic for the Saturday-morning cartoons of the 1970s and 1980s, such as Scooby-Doo, The Herculoids, Super Friends, Schoolhouse Rock!, The Smurfs, Transformers, G.I.
 Joe, and He-Man.
 In 2005, Generation X was less nostalgic than baby boomers.
-By 2016, Generation X had introduced its children to 1980s popular culture, and as of 2018, Generation X was contributing to 1980s nostalgia.
-The television show Stranger Things appeals to Gen X's nostalgia for the 1980s.
+By 2016, Generation X had introduced their Generation Z children to 1980s popular culture, and as of 2018, Generation X was contributing to 1980s nostalgia.
+The television show Stranger Things appeals to Gen X's nostalgia for the 1980s, a time when they were coming of age, and allows their Gen Z children to see what that period was like.